Arafly/WordPress_Web_Solution/WordPress_Web.md

 In this project, we'd demonstarte a Three-tier Architecture while also ensuring that the disks used to store files on the Linux servers are adequately partitioned and managed through programs such as gdisk and LVM respectively.

 ### Prerequisite
-Two GCP VM (CentOS8).
+1. Two GCP VM (CentOS8).
 One to serve as a web server (This is where you will install Wordpress) and the other a database (DB) server
+2. Have SSH access into both of the servers.

 ## Step 1 — Prepare the Web Server